onlabsorg/olojs/docs/api/router.md

   `await store_i.write('/sub/path/to/doc', source)`.
 - When no store is mounted on `/path/to/store_i`, it throws a `Router.WriteOperationNotAllowedError`.
+If the first parameter is an URI `ppp:/path/to/doc` it will resolve to the path `/.uri/ppp/path/to/doc`.

 async router.delete: String path -> undefined
 ------------------------------------------------------------------------